redricasa/Amharic_proverbs_json/README.md

 # Amharic_proverbs_json
-a json file containing Amharic proverbs with translation- an API
+a json file containing Amharic proverbs with translation- a RESTful API